 Notes on type systems

 Vladimir Voevodsky

 Started September 08, 2009

 Contents

-1
+1 Int roduction 2

-2
+2 Essentially algebraic theories 2

-3 The main hierarchy
+3 The main hierarchy 2

 1 Contextual categories 2

-2 $\Pi - contextual \ categories \qquad \dots \qquad $ 12
+2 Π -contextual categories 12

 3 Impredicative Π -universe structures 16

 4 Predicative Π -universe structures 17

 5 Universes with Martin-Loef identity types 17

-4 Contextual categories defined by universes in 1-categories 1'
+4 Co ntextual categories defined by universes in 1-categories 17

-5 Uni verses in the category of simplicial sets 26
+5 Universes in the category of simplicial sets 26

 1 Well-ordered morphisms of simplicial sets 26

 2 Well-ordered simplicial sets 32

-6 Type systems
+6 Tyl pe systems 33

 1 Systems of expressions 33

 2 Type systems 36

-3 Rules and parsing schemes in contextual categories $\ldots \ldots \ldots \ldots \ldots \ldots \ldots$ 43
+3 Rules and parsing schemes in contextual categories 43

 4 Weak intermediate type systems 46

-7 e system of Coq 46
+7 The system of Coq 46

 1 A type system CIC0 46

-2 Representing inductive definitions in Coq as combinations of elementary on
+2 Representing inductive definitions in Coq as combinations of elementary ones \dots .
+52

 3 Interpretations of inductive definitions in lccc's 58

 1 Introduction

 2 Essentially algebraic theories

 3 The main hierarchy

 1 Contextual categories

 Contextual categories.
 It will be important for us to distinguish two notions of a category.
 What is understood by a category by most practicing mathematicians i.e. a category up to an equivalence, will be called, when an explicit distinction is needed, a category of level 1.
 A category as a combinatorial object i.e. a category up to an isomorphism will be called a set-level category.
 A set-level category C is a pair of sets Mor(C) and Ob(C) with an additional structure.
 The structure is given by four maps

-$$\partial_0, \partial_1 : Mor(C) \to ob(C)$$
+$$\partial_0, \partial_1: Mor(C) \to ob(C)$$

-$Id : ob(C) \to Mor(CC)$
+$$Id: ob(C) \to Mor(CC)$$

 and the composition map

 $$\circ: Mor(CC){\partial_1} \times{\partial_0} Mor(CC) \to Mor(CC)$$

 which satisfy the well known conditions.

-A contextual category is a set-level category with additional structure of the form - 1. an object pt, - 2. a map $ft: Ob(C) \to Ob(C)$, - 3. for each $X \in Ob(C)$ a morphism $p_X : X \to ft(X)$, - 4. for each $X \in Ob(C)$ and each morphism $f: Y \to ft(X)$ an object f^X and a morphism $q(f, X): f^X \to X$, which satisfies the following conditions:
+A contextual category is a set-level category with additional structure of the form - 1. an object pt, - 2. a map $ft: Ob(C) \to Ob(C)$, - 3. for each $X \in Ob(C)$ a morphism $p_X : X \to ft(X)$, - 4. for each $X \in Ob(C)$ and each morphism $f: Y \to ft(X)$ an object f^X and a morphism $q(f,X): f^X \to X$, which satisfies the following conditions: